-A case was reported recently where a pub owner allegedly received an £8000 fine because a user had downloaded copyrighted material over his open Wi-Fi hotspot.
-Whether he was fined in the end is unclear but it is a good reason not to allow the public unmanaged internet access.
+The Digital Economy Act 2010 is designed reduce online copyright infringement such as illegal downloading and illegal file sharing.
+You could be fined up to £50,000 for anyone downloading copyrighted material on your internet connection.
+A case was reported where a pub owner received an £8000 fine because someone had downloaded copyrighted material over his open Wi-Fi hotspot.
+This is a perfect reason not to allow the public unmanaged access to your internet!